Table of Contents

 It is quite risky to file for a request without contacting your lawyer first with all the estimations involved.
 You need an experienced family lawyer in Colorado Springs to determine at least a fair estimate of the amount that you can expect in the court if the judge decides to proceed with a hearing.

-Are the Modifications Retroactive?
+Are the Child Support Modifications Retroactive?

 To give a direct answer, no. However, it can be more complicated than you might consider.
 For those who are unaware, not being retroactive means that the decision can only come in effect from the date of filing and not before that.